zafod42/space-game/README.md

 # space-game
-space game that fully been written by ChatGPT using SFML
+space game for Windows that fully been written by ChatGPT using SFML